 - 5 days / 4 nights accommodation with Breakfast & Dinner while on tour.

-- Overnight stay in a Sahara desert camp.
+- Camel ride and overnight stay in a Sahara desert camp.

-- Turbant (head wear) each for the camel trek in the desert.
+- Turbant (head wear) each for the camel trek in the Sahara desert.

-- All taxes and monument fees during this Morocco itinerary 5 days tour.
+- All taxes and fees for this Morocco itinerary 5 days tour.

 What is not included